Best practices to use Apache Kafka with Sprinkle

 The configure table requires you to select one of the two radio buttons “Zookeeper” and “Bootstrap server.”

-- Zookeeper: The configuration, synchronization services in Apache Kafka are acquired with the hierarchical key value called Zookeeper.
+The configuration, and synchronization services in Apache Kafka are acquired with the hierarchical key value called Zookeeper.

-The Zookeeper radio button requires you to fill in “Zookeeper connection” whereas the Bootstrap radio button requires you to fill in both “Bootstrap server” tab and also the “Zookeeper connection” tab.
+The Zookeeper radio button requires you to fill in the “Zookeeper connection” whereas the Bootstrap radio button requires you to fill in both the “Bootstrap server” tab and also the “Zookeeper connection” tab.

 You can connect Kafka by providing a Zookeeper Address or a Bootstrap Server Address.
 Whichever one you choose, it should be accessible by the Compute Driver.